LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/configuration-next-action.md

 To specify a `botContext` variable in a variable condition, enter only the variable name.

-In our example below, the consumer must answer "yes" to our question and the `channel` variable must be "ABC" for Apple Business Chat (now called Apple Messages for Business).
+In our example below, the consumer must answer "yes" to our question, and the `channel` variable must be "AMB" for Apple Messages for Business.
 If both are true, then the consumer is offered a promotion.

 <img style="width:700px" class="fancyimage" src="img/ConvoBuilder/interactions_addVarCondition2.png">